Russians killed nine civilians in their attack on port infrastructure in Odesa Oblast (updated)

 She lives close to the waterfront and heard the missile strikes this week.
 “I feel this anxiety, and I feel it increases day by day.
 I can’t say my general state is calm.”

-Diana said Iranian-made Shahed drones were also now launched at Odesa “almost every night”, buzzing ominously overhead before they swooped or were shot down by air defences.
+Diana said Iranian-made Shahed drones were also now launched at Odesa “almost every night”, buzzing ominously overhead before they leave the area or are shot down by air defences.

 Overall, this is the 22nd civilian vessel to be damaged by Russian attacks since the full-scale war began in 2022.
 Ukraine’s foreign minister, Andrii Sybiha, has appealed to “responsible states” to ensure freedom of navigation and food security.